cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-07/241107_Skeuomorphism.md

 ![](../../../C_DATA/IMAGES/XP_LunaBlue.png)
 ### Visuals
 People who used this OS, felt it was so glossy and looked shiny.
 They felt that the glossy and transparency elements gave the UI a light look to it.
 The most visible element on a desktop OS is the wallpaper, and the default wallpaper that comes with Vista references the northern lights.
-This can be considered skeuomorphism, in a way of employees view of auroras from Microsoft's headquarters in Redmond, USA (ref.
+This can be considered skeuomorphism, in a way, of employees view of auroras from Microsoft's headquarters in Redmond, USA (ref.
 Jenny Lam).
 And then comes the Desktop UI elements like the taskbar at the bottom, the icons all over the wallpaper and the widgets on the right.

 The taskbar looks shiny with its dark and glossy look.
 The Windows button all the way to the left has this glow to it that resembles a real button.
 And when you press it, it glows brighter signaling a feedback to the user, just like a real button.